Moravian instruments, Inc., source: https://www.gxccd.com/art?id=579&lang=409, printed: 4.4.2020 16:04:05

 The power connector on the camera head uses center-plus pin.
 Although all modern power supplies use this configuration, always make sure the polarity is correct if other than the supplied power source is used.

-Power consumption is measured on the input (AC side) of the supplied power adapter.
-Camera consumes less energy from 12 V power supply than stated here.
+Power consumption is measured on the DC side of the supplied power adapter.
+Camera consumes more energy from the AC outlet than stated here.

 The camera contains its own power supplies inside, so it can be powered by unregulated 12 V DC power source — the input voltage can be anywhere between 10 and 14 V. However, some parameters (like cooling efficiency) can degrade if the supply drops below 12 V.